mhdawson/benchmarking/meetings/2017-05-18/minutes.md

 * Kyle
   * just starting to get up to speed
 * Taylor
-  * just sitting in to find out what we.re talking about
+  * just sitting in to find out what we are talking about
 * Jiapeng
   * first time joining, UNB student, ramping up research on Node.js scalability.
-* Anil/Uttam i
+* Anil/Uttam
   * Working on DC-EIS, looking to see how it incorporates with communities nightly testing.